 Reporting is categorised by financial year with the latest KPI data listed here and the full reports available as a PDF below.

-Rotation length is 24 days on the milking platform.
+Rotation length has increased to 28 days on the milking platform.

 Dairy Feed Tools is a complete feed management toolset for dairy farmers and managers.
 Feed planning, cost and resource management backed by Australian feed and pasture data to most accurately reflect the needs of your herd